(Please also read the WHAT TO EXPECT section)

 YES!
 Of course.
+An in person consultation is not required (but available) On the day of your appointment we will have a full consult before starting.
 Everyone wears their make up differently, and everyone’s skin, face and personal needs are different.
 We will sit and talk about your expectations and what is achievable through PMU.
 We will agree on placement, color, shape and size, taking measurements and making markings all before we get started.
 You individual needs, personal style and skin tone are all important in choosing the right PMU.
 Because PMU is not a science, but an art, your color may heal lighter or differently than expected.
 You will have the opportunity to schedule a complimentary perfection appointment to address and correct any issues.
 In most cases it is to darken PMU that heals too lightly (always better to add then to have to take away!)

 You DO NOT need to schedule an in-person consultation prior to your service.
 I can answer just about anything over the phone, everything else will be discussed the day of your appointment.
 If you feel more comfortable having a face to face meeting, you can schedule a consultation the cost of which ($50) will be applied to your service.

 If you have specific health concerns please talk to your doctor to ensure you are a candidate for tattooing.

 Do you use a tattoo machine?

 There are several techniques for applying permanent make up.
 One way is the hand method (no machine), also called Microblading, which is used for very fine, natural hair strokes.
 I also use a high end digital rotary machine which has been designed to run very quiet, so you wont hear the loud buzzing associated with a traditional tattoo.
 I do not do Softtap technique.

 What is the difference between Microblading and Tattooing?